sgessesse/Mental-Health-Crisis-Detection/README.md

 - The system is optimized for CPU inference in production
 - Different requirements files are maintained for training (GPU) and deployment (CPU)

-## Ethical Considerations
+## Ethical Considerations & Important Disclaimer

+**CRITICAL DISCLAIMER:** This project is for **educational and research purposes only**.
+It is explicitly **NOT intended for clinical use, diagnosis, or as a substitute for professional medical advice, diagnosis, or treatment.** The model's outputs are based on patterns learned from data and should **NEVER** be used to make decisions regarding suicidal ideation or any mental health condition.
+Always consult with a qualified mental health professional for any health concerns.

-- This tool is for preliminary screening only
+- This tool provides preliminary insights only.
-- Predictions should never be used without human validation
+- Predictions must **always** be validated by a human expert.
-- Always provide mental health resources with results
+- It is crucial to provide appropriate mental health resources alongside any results.
-- Maintain strict user privacy and data protection
+- Strict user privacy and data protection measures must be maintained.
-- Not a replacement for professional mental health assessment
+- This project is not a replacement for professional mental health assessment or intervention.
+- The developers and contributors of this project are not liable for any misuse or misinterpretation of the information provided by this tool.

 ## Contributing